grafana/grafana/docs/sources/panels/transformations/types-options.md

 The labels to fields transformer is internally two separate transformations.
 The first acts on single series and extracts labels to fields.
 The second is the [merge](#merge) transformation that joins all the results into a single table.
 The merge transformation tries to join on all matching fields.
 This merge step is required and cannot be turned off.

-To illustrate this, here is another example where you have two queries that return time series with non overallaping labels.
+To illustrate this, here is an example where you have two queries that return time series with no overlapping labels.

 * Series 1: labels Server=ServerA
 * Series 2: labels Datacenter=EU